cdapio/netty-http/README.md

  * Fork netty-http into your own GitHub repository
  * Create a topic branch with an appropriate name
  * Work on your favorite feature to your content
- * Once you are satisifed, create a pull request by going to the caskdata/netty-http project.
+ * Once you are satisfied, create a pull request by going to the caskdata/netty-http project.
  * Address all the review comments
  * Once addressed, the changes will be committed to the caskdata/netty-http repo.